This page is for deposits only. Current price is $2950. Wait time is five months. This is an updated wait time for new customers only.

-Step Four: When you get the snazzy completed pictures you pay the remainder, we ship it to you and you are happy.
+Step Three: When you get the snazzy completed pictures you pay the remainder, we ship it to you and you are happy.

 A quick note from Matt on the options: My personal opinion is this: If you play with a pick primarily a steel single cone will be my recommendation.
 If you play with a slide/fingers/pick I would recommend a steel tricone, which is what 7/10 of my customers get.
 If you have an amp, the minihumbucker option is a really fun tonal option.

 Make A Deposit

 Send a $250 non-refundable deposit to reserve your Mule.
 This deposit counts towards the remainder.
 Current price is $2950 This starting price includes a steel body and single cone.
 Torrefied maple neck with titanium reinforcement and a slotted headstock.
 Options available below are $150 extra.